Decimal to Fraction Calculator

 Misconception 2: Rounding Decimals Before Conversion

-Correct Method for Repeating Decimals:
+Correct Method for Repeating Decimals

 For repeating decimals like 0.333..., use algebraic methods: Let x = 0.333..., then 10x = 3.333..., so 10x - x = 3, which gives 9x = 3, therefore x = 1/3.
+This method ensures exact conversion rather than approximation.

 Common Errors and Corrections